Sunday, August 13, 2017

 Photo Via Pixabay

-Although high ceilings and open concept décor are what most people want today in a home, these spaces can be a challenge to decorate.
+Although high ceilings and open concept décor are what most people want today in a home, these spaces can be challenging to decorate.

-Although it seems contrary to the point of the room, making the space cozy and comfy means having to scale down it's vastness.
+Although it seems contrary to the point of the room, making the space cozy and comfy means scaling down its vastness.

 Using Two Colors to Scale Down Tall Ceilings

-Two colors on a tall wall creates a natural break in height and allows you to define the space around the color choice on the bottom.
+Two colors on a tall wall create a natural break in height, allowing you to define the space around the color choice on the bottom.
 The top color can be used as an accent tone for additional pieces in the room.

-The example in the above photo shows the two-color-concept in action.
-The bottom section is a deep rich sea blue color with the top of the wall painted white.
-Although white seems like a non-color, it's used as a contrast in the white cabinet and other accessories, making it part of the intended feel.
+The example in the above photo shows the two-color concept in action.
+The bottom section is a deep, rich sea blue color, with the top of the wall painted white.
+Although white seems like a non-color, it's used to contrast the white cabinet and other accessories, making it part of the intended feel.

 But don't stop at two colors; add a third.